TritonDataCenter/rfd/rfd/0036/README.md

 #### Performance domains

 While application operators will often be very carful to scale across different fault domains, they may also need want to place components within the same performance domain.
 In many cases, the domains are the same, just used for different reasons.
-It's easy to imagine users wishing to scale applications across many racks, but keeping a full set of services for each application within the same rack.
-Some users may wish to refine their discovery
+It's easy to imagine users wishing to scale applications across many racks, but distributing a full set of services for each application on each rack.
+Some users may wish to optimize their discovery to prefer connecting to instances rather are "closer" on the network, [as is supported in Consul](https://www.hashicorp.com/blog/consul-0-6/#network-tomography).

 #### Regulatory domains

 Joyent is familiar with regulatory requirements that require single-tenant hardware for certain applications, or that some applications be guaranteed not to operate on the some hardware with others.
-Here again
+Here again, the names of the domains are probably the same as used for availability and performance, but their purpose is different.